uchicago-cs/cmsc22000/website/content/labs/lab1.md

     git show COMMIT_SHA

 Make sure to replace `COMMIT_SHA` with a commit SHA that appears in your commit log.

 This will show you the changes that were included in that commit.
 The output of `git show` can be a bit hard to parse at first but the most important thing to take into account is that any line starting with a `+` denotes a line that was added, and any line starting with a `-` denotes a line that was removed.

+Pro tip: in any place where you have to refer to a commit SHA, you can just write the first few characters of the commit SHA.
+For example, for commit `9119c6ffcebc2e3540d587180236aaf1222ee63c` we could write just this:

+    git show 9119c6f

+Git will only complain if there is more than one commit that starts with that same prefix.

 ## Exercises